ChongWeiJie29/james2024/assets/guide.md

 Proceed to take pictures of the 6️⃣ different angles of the phone that you want to check for scratches.

+⚠️ Be careful to take each angle within the outline, as cropping will occur after taking each picture.

 Take note:

 - ✔️ You **CAN** retake the same angle twice.
 The latest picture will be recorded.